Vaitiare Bandera: Personal life

 Vaitiare Hirshon was born in Tahiti, French Polynesia and grew up in Southern California.
 She is of Tahitian, Cook Islander, English, French and German-Jewish descent.
 Her mother is related to the Royal House of Makea Karika Ariki in the Cook Islands.
 She is also related to Thomas Robert Alexander Harries Davis, who was the 4th prime minister of the Cook Islands.
 Her grandfather, Lewis Hirshon, was a stockbroker from New York.
-She has claimed that her grandfather's house in Tahiti was where the Pulitzer Prize-winning author, James A. Michener, wrote Return to Paradise.
+She has claimed that her grandfather's house in Tahiti was where the Pulitzer Prize-winning author James A. Michener wrote Return to Paradise.

-In 1982 and 1990, she was a young model and girlfriend of Julio Iglesias, after which she married director Peter Bandera, in 1994-97.
-Following that, she had a relationship with Michael Shanks, after meeting him while working together on Stargate SG-1, in 1998.
-She and Shanks had a daughter together: Tatiana.
+Between 1982 and 1990, she was in a relationship with singer Julio Iglesias, after which she was married to director Peter Bandera from 1994 until their divorce in 1997.
+She subsequently entered into a relationship with co-star Michael Shanks after meeting him on the set of Stargate SG-1.
+The two had a daughter together named Tatiana.
 This relationship ended in 2000.
-In 2004, she married Edgar Asars and had a son.
+In 2004, she married Edgar Asars, with whom she had a son.
 They divorced in 2016.

-She currently lives in Los Angeles, California with her daughter and son.
-She ran three fashion companies.
+Vaitiare currently lives in Los Angeles, California with her daughter and son.
+She has run three fashion companies.

-She's executive producer of the award-winning short film Far Away Places, which her daughter wrote and directed at the age of 18, bringing awareness to child sex abuse.
+She served as the executive producer of the award-winning short film Far Away Places, which her daughter wrote and directed at the age of 18, bringing awareness to child sex abuse.